newatoms/guides/the-content-guide/readme.md

 ## Originality & authenticity

 Good content is original.
 [Content Farms](https://en.wikipedia.org/wiki/Content_farm) are no longer wanted in these times.
 Search engines, such as Google, are getting better and better at detecting these 'clickbait sites' and these sites are not received well.
 Original content is sure to be shared more often.
-Moreover, why would you say something when it's not worth saying?
+Moreover, why would you say something that's not worth saying?

 > You share content because you want to achieve a certain goal.
 You want it to be read, and you want the reader to learn something from it.

 Apart from originality, high quality content also makes a certain promise about the credibility of the text.
 When sources have been used they should provide authority.
-Good sources are crucial and make sure that a text is taken seriously.
+Good sources are crucial and ensure that a text is taken seriously.

 Be a guardian of the originality and authenticity of your content piece.
 It's easier said than done while we all scrape information from different kinds of sources.
 When it's authority in people you interview, articles, books or your own judgement, it's all based on other work.
 The difference where you as an author come in, is how you handle these sources.
 Combine them to share new insights.